TheThingSystem/steward/nodewiki/steward/BeagleBoneBlack.md

     crw-rw-rw-  1 root  wheel   18,  12 31 May 20:40 /dev/tty.usbserial-FTE4XVKD

+While I've had this method up and working, I've had intermittent luck with it - USB Serial seems to be more reliable once you have the FTDI drivers installed and working on your Mac.

 ###Connecting via network over USB

 Plug the BeagleBone back into the mini-USB cable connected to your Mac, and wait for it to boot back up.
 When it has finished booting, you should be able to once again reach the onboard webpages at [http://192.168.7.2/](http://192.168.7.2/)  in your browser, but you should also be able to SSH to the board,